vonhathanh/research/rl/chapter_2_tabular_value_based.md

 ![policy](image-1.png)
 - Trace t: a sequence of interactions and state changes: t^n_t = {s_t, a_t, r_t, s_t+1,...a_t+n, r_t+n, s_t+n+1}
 - Traces are a single full rollout of a sequence from the sequential decision problem.
 They are also called trajectory, episode, or sequence
-- We will not always get the same trace because policy U and transition dynamic can be stochastic.
+- We will not always get the same trace because policy u and transition dynamic can be stochastic.
 We'll get distribution over traces
 ![distribution_of_traces](image-2.png)
 - Return R: sum of future reward of a trace
 ![return](image-3.png)
 - State value V: we don't care about the return of just one trace, we interested in the expected cumulative reward that a policy can achieve.
-SWe define V(s) as the return we expect to achieve when an agent starts in state s and then follow policy u as:
+We define V(s) as the return we expect to achieve when an agent starts in state s and then follow policy u as:
 ![V](image-4.png)
 ![V_example](image-5.png)
 - State-action value Q(s, a) is condition on both state and action, we estimate the average return we expect to achieve when taking action a in state s follow policy u